FireGrey/voice-links/README.md

 Chrome 50.0 -- Well Supported

-Firefox 46.0.1 -- Moderataly Supported (see issues)
+Firefox 46.0.1 -- Moderataly Supported (see bugs)

 ### Bugs

 1. `No Viable Ice` errors for heavily NAT'ed peers
 	* Workaround: Switch to a quieter connection source (3G, VPN)
+2. In Firefox, peers who join after recording has started are not included in recording
+	* Waiting for newer version of MediaStreamRecorder (possibly v1.3.2)
-2. Rare crash in firefox when recording multiple peers
+3. Rare crash in Firefox when recording multiple peers
+	* Hard to replicate
-3. Chrome recordings are only saved as webm (inconvient format for audio editing)
+4. Chrome recordings are only saved as webm (inconvient format for audio editing)
-	* Waiting for newer version of MediaStreamRecorder
+	* Waiting for newer version of MediaStreamRecorder (possibly v1.3.2)
-4. HTML5 audio box timer freezes in Chrome with more than 2 peers
+5. HTML5 audio box timer freezes in Chrome with more than 2 peers
 	* Likely fixed in later versions of Chrome

-### Other

-To fix an error with output selection boxed being blank:
+6. Output selection boxes blank for some Chrome users

-Open `chrome://flags` and `enable` `Experimental Web Platform` features on a chrome browser
+	* Workaround: Open `chrome://flags` and `enable` `Experimental Web Platform`
+7. Output selection only supported by Chrome
+	* Likely supported in later versions of Firefox